molesinski/Clara/README.md

 ## Highlights

+This library is meant for relatively small document sets (up to tenths of thousands) while maintaining fast query times (around 1 milisecond).
+Updating index requires reindexing, which means building new index, replacing in memory reference and discarding old one.

 * Inspired by commonly known Lucene design
 * Fast in memory searching
 * Low memory allocation for search execution